List of Duck Dodgers characters: Tasmanian Warrior

 Duck Dodgers fights a Tasmanian Devil-like lifeform that on the talking planet Masatevo.
 He appears in the Legion of Duck Doom.
 He was played by Taz and voiced by Jim Cummings.

 Crusher

 Portrayed by the character of the same name, Crusher is a tough surfer who is said to be the best in the universe.
 He challenged Duck Dodgers to a surfing contest where they tried to defeat each other.
-Duck Dodgers ended up winning the surf-off.
-He returns as a member of the Legion of Duck Doom.
+Dodgers ended up winning the surf-off.
+He returns as a member of the Legion of Duck Doom sporting a new outfit.
 Crusher was voiced by John DiMaggio.

 Phantom Shadow

 A monster from Scooby-Doo that made a cameo in "Surf the Stars".
 He chase Dodgers and Crusher along with some other monsters.
 Phantom Shadow was voiced by Dee Bradley Baker.

 Andromeda Annihilator

 Andromeda Annihilator is a convict which shared a prison cell with the Cadet, who is later freed.
 The Annihilator is current sharing his cell with the former Martian General Z-9, whom he subjects to painful torture, much to Z-9's distraught.
-He was played by the Shropshire Slasher and voiced by Joe Alaskey.
+He was played by the Shropshire Slasher and voiced by Joe Alaskey who was uncredited for the role.